GPUOpen-Tools/gpu_performance_api/README.md

 using a set of hardware counters.
 Until now, only the Public the version of GPUPerfAPI was available on the AMD Developer website.
 As part of the open-source effort, we are also providing the ability to build the "Internal" versions of GPUPerfAPI.
 In addition to exposing the same counters as the Public version, the Internal version also exposes some of the hardware Counters available in the GPU/APU.
 It's important to note that not all hardware counters receive the same validation as other parts of the hardware on all GPUs, so in some cases accuracy of counter data cannot be guaranteed.
 The usage of the Internal version is identical to the Public version.
 The only difference will be in the name of the library an application loads at runtime and the list of counters exposed by the library.
 See the [Build Instructions](BUILD.md) for more information on how to build and use the Internal version.
 In the future, we see there being only a single version of GPUPerfAPI, with perhaps a change in the API to allow users of GPA to indicate whether the library exposes just the Derived counters or both the Derived and the Hardware counters.
 We realize using the term "Internal" for something which is no longer actually Internal-to-AMD can be a bit confusing, and we will aim to change this in the future.

 <A NAME="HistoricalNotes">
 ## Historical Release Notes
+* Version 2.20 (5/12/16)
+  * Add support for additional GPUs and APUs.
+  * Initial Public release of ROCm/HSA support
+  * Developer Preview for DirectX12 (no hardware-based performance counter support)
+  * Removed support for pre-GCN-based devices
+  * Improve accuracy of the various *VALUBusy and *SALUBusy counters (all APIs)
+  * OpenGL: Fixed possibly wrong GPUTime values for some applications
+  * OpenGL: Add support for open source OpenGL driver
+  * OpenGL: Fix value of TexUnitBusy counter for 3rd generation GCN hardware
+  * DirectX 11: Fix incorrect type returned for D3DGPUTime counter
+  * DirectX 11: Fix PSVALUBusy counter on 2nd and 3rd generation GCN hardware
+  * DirectX 11: A separate DLL (GPUPerfAPIDXGetAMDDeviceInfo\*.dll) is required in order to support certain multi-GPU configurations.
+This DLL will need to be deployed alongside GPUPerfAPIDX11\*.dll on multi-GPU systems.
+See the [User Guide](Doc/GPUPerfAPI-UserGuide.pdf) for more information.
 * [Version 2.17](http://developer.amd.com/tools-and-sdks/graphics-development/gpuperfapi/)
 * [Earlier Releases](http://developer.amd.com/tools-and-sdks/graphics-development/gpuperfapi/gpuperfapi-historical-release-notes/)